Danny7226/LearningSummary/README.md

 * Load-time weaving keeps source code free of aspect related code (so that LTW are used at certain time not all time, say performance monitoring and debugging runtime) https://github.com/indrabasak/spring-loadtime-weaving-example
 * Usually config files are load-time-weaving enabled (***needs to do more research***)

-### Dynamic proxy JDK
+### Dynamic proxy JDK vs CGLib
 * Proxy patten use case is for access control, such as auth, throttle, delegation, and not about changing behaviors
 * Dynamic proxies differ from static proxies in a way that they do not exist at compile time.
 Instead, they are generated at runtime by the JDK and then made available to the users at runtime
 * Spring AOP weaving use JDK dynamic proxy by default.
-A proxy implements the interface of the target objects and delegate method calls
+It creates a proxy implements the interface of the target objects and delegate method calls (this requires target object implements an interface)
+* CGlib creates proxy by subclassing (extends).
+Because of this, class or methods should not be final